flytxtds/Internship-2022/README.md

 Create an explainable causal model for churn which:<br><br>(a) automatically visualizes the causal structure in the observed data<br><br>(b) predicts if a user will churn, along with top-3 causal factors based on model's belief (as an explanation)<br><br> The model should be built using CausalNex, an open-source project from McKinsey (https://github.com/quantumblacklabs/causalnex)

 ### Success Criteria:
-(a) Prediction accuracy of the causal model should be comparable to that of a baseline model based on RandomForest<br><br>(b) Domain expert's validation of the learned causal structure; subjective evaluation of causes for churn on a random subset of cases<br><br>*Brownie points for setting up an interactive demo of the model on public cloud, covering the following functionality:<br><br>1. user uploads a churn dataset<br>2.
-Gets a causal structure visualization which he/she can edit<br>3.
-KPIs for a user can be entered to get a prediction along with an explanation based on top-3 causal factors
+1. Prediction accuracy of the causal model should be comparable to that of a baseline model based on RandomForest.
+2. Domain expert's validation of the learned causal structure; subjective evaluation of causes for churn on a random subset of cases

+*Brownie points for setting up an interactive demo of the model on public cloud, covering the following functionality:
+1. user uploads a churn dataset
+2. Gets a causal structure visualization which he/she can edit.
+3. KPIs for a user can be entered to get a prediction along with an explanation based on top-3 causal factors

 ### Dataset:
 1. https://www.kaggle.com/jpacse/datasets-for-churn-telecom<br>(71047 instances, 58 features)